 - 7.1 The ball is whistled in before each play.
 Once the play is whistled in, the offensive team has 20 seconds to snap the ball.
 Failure to snap the ball will result in a time count penalty.
 The referee will track the play clock.
 If Team A takes two consecutive pre-snap fouls, it will be required to put the ball in play or will forfeit possession at the point of last scrimmage.
-This means that there is an automatic turnover in the event of 3 consecutive pre-snap fouls by Team A. The clock will stop after a time count violation and restart at the snap. - 7.2 All players on the field must be wearing their flag belts when the ball is snapped.
-If a player is not wearing a flag belt during the snap he will be penalized. - 7.2 Any deliberate action that delays the game will be penalized as Objectionable Conduct (OC).
+This means that there is an automatic turnover in the event of 3 consecutive pre-snap fouls by Team A. The clock will stop after a time count violation and restart at the snap. - 7.2 Any deliberate action that delays the game will be penalized as Objectionable Conduct (OC).